 To my surprise, not only did this frozen burger look like the package photo, but the cooking directions and timing were actually correct.
 It didn’t even fall apart!
 I decided to eat it without any added condiments, no extra sautéed onions or mushrooms, not even a bun.
 Just the burger in its native state.
 Passed my taste test with flying colors.
 Eureka!

-But just being the World’s Best was not enough to win our March Marketing Mastery Award.
+But just being the World’s Best was not enough to win our March Marketing Mastery Award. (see the Top Twelve in our year-end post here.)
 I went online to find out more about Hilary’s, and here is what clinched the win: